top of page

 #1 TIP: Get support

 The single most important factor in healing from loss is having the support of other people.
 Especially others who have similar losses.
 Connecting to others will help you heal.
-We encourage you to connect with Journey4ward were you will find comfort with those who really understand your loss.
+We encourage you to connect with Journey4ward, where you will find comfort with those who understand your loss.

 #2 TIP: SELF CARE!!!

-The best advice ever given to me was from Sybrina Fulton, Trayvon Martins Mother.
-Take care of yourself!!
-Do something small for you self each week, a bubble bath, a walk, meditate, anything simple.
-Then do something big for yourself each month, a pedicure, a massage, buy yourself that item you have been wanting, treat yourself to something big.
-Then at least once a year do something big!!!
-Take a long vacation, take a day long spa day, join Journey4ward and get away with us on one of our moms retreats!!
-You deserve self care and no one can care for you like you can care for yourself.
+The best advice ever given to me was to take care of yourself!!
+Do something small for yourself each week: a bubble bath, a walk, meditation, or anything simple.
+Then, do something big for yourself each month, such as a pedicure or a massage, buy yourself that item you have been wanting, and treat yourself to something big.
+Then, at least once a year, do something big!!!
+Take a long vacation, take a day-long spa day, join Journey4ward, and get away with us on one of our mom's retreats!!
+You deserve self-care, and no one can care for you as you can care for yourself.

 The Journey of Grief

-No one wants this time to come but the time has come and you have lost someone that you are close to.
+No one wants this time to come, but it has, and you have lost someone close to you.
 Grief is often overwhelming, painful, and frustrating.
 Nothing can take the pain away.
-It is important that we allow ourselves to grieve and mourn our loss and get all of the feelings of grief outside of ourselves so that we can begin to heal.
+It is important that we allow ourselves to grieve and mourn our loss and express all of the feelings of grief outside of ourselves so that we can begin to heal.
 We hope that the following information will be helpful to you in your Journey to a healing heart.

 Most importantly, give yourself time to grieve through your Journey

 • Write or journal.
-Journaling helps to get out thoughts and emotions that you may not be comfortable sharing.
-It is also a good tool to watch and see how you have progressed and you will see the changes and growth in your journey
+Journaling helps you get out thoughts and emotions you may not be comfortable sharing.
+It is also a good tool to watch and see how you have progressed, and you will see the changes and growth in your journey

 • Find someone to talk to.
-We find that often times it is helpful to find someone that has a similar loss.
-Another mother that has lost a child, etc., they will have experienced some of the same emotions you have.
+We find that it is often helpful to find someone with a similar loss.
+Another mother who has lost a child, etc., will have experienced some of the same emotions you have.
 Counseling may be helpful as well.

 • Join a support group.
 Support groups can be helpful.
 You will find that your grief is normal and be able to share and hear how others handle grief.

-• Honor your loved ones by doing memorials; celebrate Birthday and death-aversarys.
-This is not something everyone will want to do, but if it helps you than do this, if not then don’t.
+• Honor your loved ones by doing memorials; celebrate birthdays and death-aversarys.
+This is not something everyone will want to do, but if it helps you, then do this; if not, then don’t.
 Not doing this does not mean that you have forgotten your loved ones.
-Grieving is a personal process everyone grieves differently.
+Grieving is a personal process; everyone grieves differently.

 Allow yourself to cry when you need to.
 Let the tears flow as often as you need.
-Crying is healing and it releases the emotions that have built up inside of you.
-Let the emotions out, Tears rolling down your face are actually prayers rolling down your face.
+Crying is healing and releases the emotions that have built up inside you.
+Let the emotions out; tears rolling down your face are actually prayers rolling down your face.

 You may have or may not have the following feelings and emotions: